Mathieu Bertrand

-Mathieu Bertrand (born December 28, 1977) is a former Canadian football fullback who played for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was drafted 44th overall in the 2003 CFL Draft by the Montreal Alouettes, but returned to school following his release in training camp.
+Mathieu Bertrand (born December 28, 1977) is a Canadian former professional football fullback who played for the Edmonton Eskimos of the Canadian Football League (CFL).
+He was drafted 44th overall in the 2003 CFL draft by the Montreal Alouettes, but returned to school following his release in training camp.
 He was signed by the Eskimos on January 24, 2004, and won a Grey Cup championship with the team in 2005.
 He played CIS football as a quarterback for the Laval Rouge et Or.